xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 * Supports up to 8 serial ports (UARTs) with baud rates up to 115200 at standard UART configuration settings
 * Webserver to facilitate dynamic UART configuration
 * Telnet server to support data transfer via a telnet socket associated with each UART
-* Device discovery and IP configuration management of the S2E devices in the network
+* Device discovery and IP configuration management of the Serial to Ethernet (S2E) devices in the network
 * Flash memory storage and retrieval for device settings such as IP, UART configuration and web pages
 * CMOS/TTL level and RS232 level communication for UARTs